 Governed by a seven-member elected Board of Education, District 401 provides a comprehensive public education to more than 2,800 students in grades pre-K through 12.

-Superintendent of Schools Dr. Kevin M. Anderson is in charge of administration and daily operations.
+Superintendent of Schools Dr. Nicolas Wade is in charge of administration and daily operations.

 Featuring award-winning facilities, a pupil/teacher ratio of 18:1 and a financial profile score placing it in the state's highest category of financial strength, District 401 is committed to providing equal educational opportunities for all students.

 Our Mission & Vision

 As a unit district in a suburban community with a small-town feel, District 401 strives as its mission to cultivate the following:

 ► Rigorous academics fostering inquisitive minds prepared for critical thinking